ThingSet/thingset-node-c/README.md

 # ThingSet node library in C

-**IMPORTANT:** This library is still **work-in-progress** and **NOT useable**, yet.
-It is published already to keep everyone interested updated.

 [ThingSet](https://thingset.io) is a transport-agnostic and self-explanatory remote API for embedded devices and humans.

-This library implements the node side in C for v0.6 of the specification.
+This library implements the node side in C for **v0.6 of the specification**.
 It was re-implemented almost from scratch to overcome shortcomings of the previous [ThingSet device library](https://github.com/ThingSet/thingset-device-library).

 The main goal is to provide a full-featured ThingSet module for Zephyr RTOS.
 The Zephyr environment is currently required, but the library can also be used in other embedded C environments with minor changes.

+## Documentation

+Full library API documentation: [thingset.io/thingset-node-c](http://thingset.io/thingset-node-c/)

+See [github.com/ThingSet/thingset-zephyr-sdk](https://github.com/ThingSet/thingset-zephyr-sdk) for more examples how the library can be used.

 ## Features